PsycheFoundation/psyche/architectures/decentralized/solana-coordinator/BREAKING-CHANGES.md

 Due to the nature of serialization/deserialization where all information is stored sequentially in a byte array: the bigger the datastructure is, the more likely it is to introduce a breaking change.

-It then makes a lot of sense to split the program's state into multiple PDAs to avoid a large monolithic state, this would allow for easier migrations of smaller PDAs.
+It then makes a lot of sense to split the program's state into multiple PDAs to avoid a large monolithic state, this also would allow for easier migrations of smaller PDAs.
 Different PDAs could use different mitigation strategies independently, depending on the specific situation.

-It helps upgrade and migrate individual chunks of data and also helps avoiding the 10KB max size per account "soft limit".
+This would also help upgrade and migrate individual chunks of data atomically and independently.
+It also helps with avoiding the 10KB max size limit per account.

 #### B) Add data-structure versionning

 Adding a versionning system to the data structures enables conditional migration logic.
 This can be done through either:

-- an `Enum` of which each case version (most powerful, but complex)
+- an `Enum` of which each case is a version (most powerful, but complex)
 - a `version` field on the data structure (most simple, but has limitations)

 Note: Also don't forget to use `#[repr(C)]` to ensure the predictability of the memory layout as by default the `#[repr(Rust)]` has undefined behaviour and its memory layout is left to the responsibility of the compiler's optimizer implementation (relevant for bytemuck serialized accounts).

 ### 2) Backward compatible changes

-In some cases, it is possible to make changes to the memory layout without requiring any migrations but it requires planning in advance.
+In some cases, it is possible to make changes to the memory layout without requiring any migrations but it requires careful editing and planning.

 ```rust
 // Before